 A multi-part FATE in Northern Thanalan known as Dark Devices begins with the objective being to kill a small group of Cultist Lambs after pushing through masses of infinitely respawning enemies.
 Players quickly discovered that the huge amount of respawning enemies in a small area is ripe for mass amounts of killing for EXP instead of actually advancing the objective.
-Over the fifteen-minute timer, you an earn several hundred thousand EXP.
+Over the fifteen-minute timer, you can earn several hundred thousand EXP.

 The old Cleric Stance, which swapped a healer's Mind (healing power) with Intelligence (magic attack), was intended for use while advancing solo quests.
 However, its only cost was a 5-second cooldown, which it shared with nothing else, and healers are already encouraged to take potshots at the enemy when their party doesn't actually need healing, so enterprising players would rapidly swap Cleric Stance on and off to make sure these potshots were as damaging as possible.
 The devs banned it from PVP where it was a Game-Breaker, but otherwise tried to neither discourage it nor make "healer DPS" mandatory, but the playerbase shunned healers who refused to DPS during inevitable downtime, so as of 4.0 healer spell damage is calculated from Mind all the time and Cleric Stance is a simple damage buff that only bleeding-edge players care about (before being removed completely in 5.0).

 Two seater mounts were made for nothing more than a fun bonus for players, but people quickly found out that you can easily ferry a player anywhere on the map regardless on whether or not they unlocked the ability to fly.
 This led to people carrying others to aether currents to help them unlock flying faster whereas the normal method involves navigating the landscape on foot and sometimes making tricky jumps.
 People also use the two seater mounts to get others to vista locations for their 100% Completion.
 The Eternity Ring, which is gotten by marrying another player in game, teleports you to your partner and was used for the same reasons as the two seater mount, but the ring can only be used once per 30 minutes.